BDC Hamburger Icon

 4. You haven’t followed up after implementing culture changes.

-Workplace culture manifests in various ways, depending on the department and employee level.
+Workplace culture manifests in different ways, depending on various departments and employees.
 Implementing changes may be an uneven process, and departments may feel stymied or conflicted by another area or a competing imperative.

-Solution: Talk to managers and employees throughout the company frequently during the transition.
-Ask how they feel about the new policies, whether they’ve seen positive changes, and if they’re confused or challenged by the new expectations.
+Solution: During the transition, talk frequently to managers and employees throughout the company.
+Ask how they feel about the new policies, whether they’ve seen positive changes, and whether they’re confused or challenged by the new expectations.
 Gathering feedback allows you to tweak your policy or reinforce it as needed.

 Did You Know?Did you know